snormax/snormax.github.io/index.md

 ### Currently:

-* After several reality checks it works!
+* After several reality checks: it works!
 * Still need to host it on Heroku.

 ![Win](/img/bot_winner.png)